sensation5566/html5-qrcode/examples/event-registration/README.md

 This example demonstrates how to use **html5-qrcode** for a simple event check-in system.
 It shows two pages:

 - **store.html** – for store owners to scan a participant's QR code and record a visit.
+If the participant has already checked in at that store, the page shows a red warning message.
-- **participant.html** – for participants to scan their own QR code and see how many stores they have visited.
+- **participant.html** – for participants to scan their own QR code, see how many stores they have visited, and list the store numbers.

 Serve the HTML files with a local web server (for example `npx http-server`) and visit `/examples/event-registration/store.html?num=1` for the first store (replace the